Primary Information | |

 Organism | Bos taurus |

-Uniprot Id | P02754 |
+Uniprot ID | P02754 |

 Milk Fraction | Whey |

-Amino Acid Lenth | 178 |
+Aminoacid Length | 178 |

 Molecular Weight | 19883 |

-Fasta Sequence | https://www.uniprot.org/uniprot/P02754.fasta |
+FASTA Sequence | Download |

 Gene Name | LGB |

-Gene Id | 280838 |
+Gene ID | 280838 |

 Protein Existence Status | Reviewed: Experimental evidence at protein level |

-Secondry Information | |
+Secondary Information | |

 Endogenous/Bioactive peptides - Fragment - Sequence - Effect | ß-lactorphin - 102–105 - TLLF - Non-opioid ACE-inhibition Ref 142–148 - ALPMHIR - ACE-inhibition Ref lactotensin - 146–149 - HIRL - Ileum contraction, hypocholesterolemic activity Ref |